Family caving adventures in the Peak District

 But once you discover the underground playground of the Peakland caverns and caves, a whole new world opens up to you.

-And what’s more you don’t need to be an experienced caver to see it – the main Peak District caverns are geared up for the general tourist and make an exciting day out that will enthral.
+And what’s more, you don’t need to be an experienced caver to see it – the main Peak District caverns are geared up for the general tourist and make an exciting day out that will enthral.

-The majority of the show caves are in the vicinity of Castleton itself, but there are a few others worth checking out too like Poole’s Cavern at Buxton and the Heights of Abraham Caves near Matlock.
+The majority of the show caves are in the vicinity of Castleton itself, but there are a few others worth checking out, too, like Poole’s Cavern at Buxton and the Heights of Abraham Caves near Matlock.

 Castleton is a quintessential English village and is a delight to spend time around.
-There are pubs, cafes, restaurants and shops but don’t forget other villages and hamlets nearby that are worth looking at too with the likes of Hope, Hathersage and Edale all having charms of their own.
+There are pubs, cafés, restaurants and shops but don’t forget other villages and hamlets nearby that are worth looking at, too, with the likes of Hope, Hathersage and Edale all having charms of their own.

-And wherever you go in this region you will have the ever changing background of the Peakland moors and hills that look at their magnificent best in late August and September as the heather changes colour to dreamy shades of purple and red.
+And wherever you go in this region you will have the ever-changing background of the Peakland moors and hills that look at their magnificent best in late August and September as the heather changes colour to dreamy shades of purple and red.

 You don’t need any special equipment to explore these caverns, just comfortable clothing and sensible footwear.
 But don’t forget to take a fleece or jacket no matter how hot the day may be – it can be quite cold underground!